 Beaches are at risk of inundation by sea-level rise or erosion.
 They would then be unable to protect coastal communities and the habitats of sea animals, birds, and other species.

-A report by the Natural Resources Defense Council (NRDC) found that beaches in the United States had experienced over 20,000 closing and advisory days in one year because of pollution and contamination.
+A Natural Resources Defense Council (NRDC) report found that beaches in the United States had experienced over 20,000 closing and advisory days in one year because of pollution and contamination.

 Over 80% of closings were related to near-shore bacteria levels that violated public health standards.

 Closed beaches directly impact coastal communities and their local economy.
-The ocean and blue economy play a major role in the U.S. economy.
+The ocean and blue economy play a significant role in the U.S. economy.

 Closed beaches due to pollution not only ruin the experience of local and visiting beachgoers but also impact local businesses and the tourism industry in the region.
 Many coastal communities depend on seasonal or year-round tourism.